 List of common offensive home odors & some ideas on how to remediate or limit them:

-Pets- Most common offenisve home odors.
+Pets- Most common offensive home odors.
 Two issues here.
 First is the odor and second are allergies.
 More and more people are becoming allergic to animal dander.
 The number one allergy is cats.
-Today’s homes are very tight and energy efficient which keeps the energy bills down but traps unwanted particulates in the home.
+Today's homes are very tight and energy efficient which keeps the energy bills down but traps unwanted particulates in the home.
 Consider a good filtering solution for the heating system if you have forced air heat.

 Smoking Tobacco- The whole cigarette thing has fallen out of favor.
 People who do not smoke have little tolerance for a home that smells like a cigarette, cigar or pipe.
 If you smoke, try to do so outside.
 The length of time a home is exposed to tobacco smoke often dictates what type of remediation is necessary.
 Painting walls, changing material such as furniture, curtains & carpeting helps immensely.
 In some of the worst cases, call Berks Fire & Water.
 They have chemicals that can quickly remediate the smoke smell.

 Cooking & Food- I once showed a home a day after the owners had an all-out sauerkraut fest.
 The buyer never made it past the kitchen area.
 Be aware of what you are preparing for dinner the night before a showing (especially if it is first thing in the morning).
 Fried fish is not a good choice.
 Make sure the trash is out of the house & garage area as it may contain garbage in some form.
 Run the garbage disposal, if you have one, and run water for about 2 minutes into the drain.
 Clean out the refrigerator.
 The prospective buyer may be interested in it (especially if it is built-in).